 If you like: Sumatran coffee

 Because of its land, its coffee varieties, and especially its distinct processing methods, the Indonesian island of Sumatra produces very unique coffees.
+But, what is Sumatra coffee and what characterizes it?
 Many of them are dominated by earthy notes, with flavors of chocolate, clove, and dark caramel also plentiful.

 Example: Caffe Vita Sumatra Gayo River ($17)